MicrosoftDocs/power-automate-docs/articles/desktop-flows/repair-at-runtime.md

 - The feature is not supported in child flows execution.
 - The feature is not supported in UI element collections.
 - The feature cannot be applied to selectors containing one or more variables as part of them.
-- Drag-and-drop actions will not be supported in this phase.
+- Drag-and-drop actions is not supported in this phase.
 - The “Apply for every run” uses the user identity logged in the Power Automate for desktop console.
-If no user is signed into the console, the option will not be available.
+If no user is signed into the console, the option is not available.

 ## Help us improve this feature